 1. Growth & innovation strategy: This is different from business strategy.
 It is focused on the “why” and “when” as much as on the “where” and “what”.
 It connects future with present, things beyond your business with things within your business: it’s a connective tissue.
 Leading companies usually have their top senior leadership team come up with this strategy and it then cascades down to their different departments and businesses.
 Its critical elements are what we call “I cubed”: information, intelligence and insights.

 2. Innovation capacity and activation: The capacity to innovate across disciplines, silos and businesses, through individuals, teams and networks is key.
-However, many organisations improve capacity but don’t activate it – you can have a lot of really innovative people, but if they don’t feel like they are being encouraged, if they are not complying to what they are being asked to do, if the metrics aren’t aligned, you can’t activate this capacity.
+However, many organizations improve capacity but don’t activate it – you can have a lot of really innovative people, but if they don’t feel like they are being encouraged, if they are not complying to what they are being asked to do, if the metrics aren’t aligned, you can’t activate this capacity.

 3. Innovation discipline: This is exercised through processes and organizations and supported by aligned metrics, culture, behavior and mindset as well as the rewards and recognition.
 As an example, we, in general, are not in favor of an innovation department with a Chief Innovation Officer unless they have the power and freedom to work across businesses and departments.
 They can’t work well if they work in a separate silo, it has to be a network.
-The discipline aspect enables organisations to manage their people so they feel they are part of the company’s innovation mission to be successful in present and future.
+The discipline aspect enables organizations to manage their people so they feel they are part of the company’s innovation mission to be successful in present and future.

 What do innovative organizations and their leaders have in common?